azamos/harvester/README.md

 # Harvester

-A Python-based web scraper for extracting post data from hacker news (https://news.ycombinator.com/) into a CSV.
+A Python-based web scraper for extracting post data from Hacker News (https://news.ycombinator.com/) into a CSV.

 ## Requirements